wenwei202/iss-rnns/README.md

 *To duplicate, please use the exact tensorflow versions as mentioned.*

 # About
-This is TensorFlow implementation for training sparse LSTMs.
+This is TensorFlow implementation for training sparse LSTMs and other Recurrent Neural Networks.
 Related paper is publised in ICLR 2018: [Learning Intrinsic Sparse Structures within Long Short-term Memory](https://www.microsoft.com/en-us/research/publication/learning-intrinsic-sparse-structures-within-long-short-term-memory/).
 Both structurally sparse LSTMs and non-structurally sparse LSTMs are supported by the code.
 The work on sparse CNNs is available [here](https://github.com/wenwei202/caffe/tree/scnn).
 Poster is [here](/Poster_Wen_ICLR2018.pdf).